cherbon1/rpi-vibration-analysis/README.md

 1. Connect the station to power and to the network
 2. Verify that the accelerometer settings are correct: On, 450Hz, 1000V/g
 3. Set the control switch to Manual.
 One LED should be on at all times.
 If either both or neither are on, something's wrong
-4. Press the Record button to launch a measurement using the settings found in config_manual.json (See section below on how to edit settings)
+4. Press the Record button to launch a measurement using the settings found in config_manual.json (See section [Configuration of Measurements](#Configuration-of-measurements) on how to edit settings)
 5. When you’re done, turn off the accelerometer (switch to off) and shutdown the station (see below)
 6. Your measurements can be found on Cerberous, in the folder /BuildingVibrations/custom